yarka-guru/stupid-slack-bot/README.md

 sam deploy --guided
 ```

-Follow the prompts to configure your stack name, AWS region, and parameter overrides for `SlackBotTokenSecretName` and `OpenAIApiKeySecretName`.
+Follow the prompts to configure your stack name, AWS region, and parameter overrides for `SlackBotTokenSecretName`, `OpenAIApiKeySecretName`, and `StabilityApiKeySecretName`.

 ### Step 4: Connect Slack App to AWS